happy-machine/Go-Chef/README.md

 Go Chef was made with myself in the role of team leader, [Ahmad](https://github.com/amdkfe)  and Izzy using agile practices via Pivotal Tracker and GitHub.

-You can visit a deployed version on Heroku [here](https://go-chef-demo.herokuapp.com/)

 ![Screenshot](https://i.imgur.com/aMYFNYe.jpg)